lpinzari/sql-psql-udy/02_joins_sql/07_join_visual_diagram.md

 ![inner join 2](./images/22_inner.png)

+> In the picture the Row label for the second record in the table on the top left hand side is Row 1.

 In this example the function for the `INNER JOIN` between tables `B` (**INPUT**) and `A` (**OUTPUT**) is given below.

 - **f**: `B`**->**`A`